 Breaking the Cycle of Tobacco Addiction

-Not only does the American Cancer Society Cancer Action Network (ACS CAN) want to help people quit, but we also want to help Kentucky's youth never start, which will help improve the health of Kentucky’s workforce.
-A well-funded tobacco cessation and prevention program is essential to provide the support needed to help people quit and to prevent kids and young adults from starting to use tobacco.
+Not only does the American Cancer Society Cancer Action Network (ACS CAN) want to help people quit, but we also want to help West Virginia’s youth never start.
+We know a well-funded tobacco cessation and prevention program and regular and significant tax increases on all tobacco products are essential to provide the support needed to help people quit and to prevent kids and young adults from starting to use tobacco.

 Tobacco use is still the leading preventable cause of disease and death, and smoking is linked to at least 12 types of cancers, including lung, oral, breast and colorectal cancers.
-Each year, more than 8,900 Kentuckians die from a smoking-related disease and over 8,700 kids try cigarettes for the first time.
+West Virginia has the highest adult and youth smoking rates in the country.
+27.5% of high school students use e-cigarettes, and each year, more than 4,300 West Virginians die from a smoking-related disease.

 “The Great American Smokeout is not just an opportunity for people who use tobacco to set a plan to quit.
-It’s also a clear wake-up call for lawmakers to say it’s time for Kentucky to stand up to Big Tobacco,” said Hogan.
-“For too long, Kentucky has allowed the tobacco industry to addict people to deadly, cancer-causing products.
+It’s also a clear wake-up call for lawmakers to say it’s time for West Virginia to stand up to Big Tobacco,” said Hogan.
+“For too long, the tobacco industry has been allowed to addict West Virginians to deadly, cancer-causing products.
 It’s time to say, ‘enough is enough.’
 Our residents deserve better.”

-Free resources on quitting tobacco can be found at Quit Now Kentucky-1-800-QUIT-NOW or through the American Cancer Society’s cessation program, Empowered to Quit.
+Free resources on quitting tobacco can be found at West Virginia Tobacco Quitline 1-800-QUIT-NOW or through the American Cancer Society’s cessation program, Empowered to Quit.

 About ACS CAN